-"Core services" means physician services, registered nursing services, advanced practice registered nurse services, medical social services, and counseling services.
+"Core services" means physician services, registered nursing services, advanced practice registered nurse services, physician assistant services, medical social services, and counseling services.
 A hospice must ensure that at least two core services are regularly provided directly by hospice employees.
 A hospice provider may use contracted staff if necessary to supplement hospice employees in order to meet the needs of patients during peak patient loads or under extraordinary circumstances.

 "Counseling services" includes bereavement counseling provided after the patient's death and spiritual and other counseling services for the individual and the family while enrolled in hospice care.
 Bereavement services must be provided according to a plan of care that reflects the needs of the family for up to one year following the death of the patient.

 "Hospice provider" means an individual, organization, association, corporation, unit of government, or other entity that is regularly engaged in the delivery, directly or by contractual arrangement, of hospice services for a fee to hospice patients.
 A hospice must provide all core services.

-"Hospice patient" means an individual whose illness has been documented by the individual's attending physician or advanced practice registered nurse and hospice medical director, who alone or, when unable, through the individual's family has voluntarily consented to and received admission to a hospice provider, and who:
+"Hospice patient" means an individual whose illness has been documented by the individual's attending physician, advanced practice registered nurse, or physician assistant and hospice medical director, who alone or, when unable, through the individual's family has voluntarily consented to and received admission to a hospice provider, and who:

 (1) has been diagnosed as terminally ill, with a probable life expectancy of under one year; or